Nattie Trogdon is a performer, educator, and dance-maker based in Brooklyn, NY.

 As an educator she has taught at Purchase College, The Dance Complex (MA), NYU Tisch, NYU’s Gallatin School, and Gibney Dance Center teaching contemporary forms, improvisation and partnering classes.

-Her choreographic works have been presented at Dixon Place, Mark Morris Dance Center, Triskelion Arts, Gibney Dance Center, The Dance Complex, Green Space, The Juilliard School, NYU, SUNY Purchase and the Taipei National University of the Arts in Taipei, Taiwan.
+Her own choreographic works have been presented at Dixon Place, Mark Morris Dance Center, Triskelion Arts, Gibney Dance Center, The Dance Complex, STUFFED at Judson Church, The Juilliard School, NYU, SUNY Purchase and the Taipei National University of the Arts in Taipei, Taiwan.

-Her collaborations with partner, Hollis Bartlett, have been presented at First Look at Brooklyn Ballet, Slice & Dice at The Joffrey School, Triskelion Arts, the Jack Crystal Theater at NYU, Gibney Dance, Earthdance (MA), The Dance Complex (MA), The Boston Contemporary Dance Festival (MA), School for Contemporary Dance and Thought (MA), No Theme Festival ( Poughkeepsie, NY), and at universities including Skidmore College, NYU, and The College at Brockport.
-They are 2019 Work Up 5.0 Artists through Gibney Dance.
+Her collaborations with partner, Hollis Bartlett (Hollis + Nattie) have been presented at First Look at Brooklyn Ballet, Slice & Dice at The Joffrey School, Triskelion Arts, the Jack Crystal Theater at NYU, Gibney Dance, Earthdance (MA), The Dance Complex (MA), The Boston Contemporary Dance Festival (MA), School for Contemporary Dance and Thought (MA), No Theme Festival ( Poughkeepsie, NY), and at universities including Skidmore College, NYU, Salem College, and The College at Brockport.
+They have been AIR at the Dance Complex, the Peaceable Barn, and are 2019 Work Up 5.0 Artists through Gibney Dance.

 Born and raised in North Carolina, her desire for making and performing began at an early age.
 She is a classically trained singer and musician, and explored all forms of dance including musical theater, ballet, tap, and jazz.
 She is a graduate of UNC School of the Arts where she studied in both the ballet and modern departments; and holds a BFA from SUNY Purchase where she was fortunate enough to be invited to perform and share her work in Taipei, Taiwan as part of the 2012 daCI/WDA Global Dance Summit.